RAGINICHAKRAVARTY-23/my-first-python-project/README.md

 ### 13. Tip Calculator

 Tip Calculator is a Python program that helps users calculate how much each person needs to pay when a bill is split among multiple people.
 The program asks the user for the total bill amount, the tip they want to give, and the number of people sharing the bill.

+### 14. Python Roller Coaster Ride

+This Python program checks if a user is eligible for a roller coaster ride based on height.
+It then calculates the ticket price according to age and adds extra cost if the user wants a photo.